FN-Org/BellApp/README.md

 - **Firebase Cloud Messaging**: Used to send and receive real-time notifications.
 - **Firebase Authentication**: It manages the authentication for the application.

+This project uses the following **library**:

+- **[Kizitonwose/Calendar](https://github.com/kizitonwose/Calendar)**: A highly customizable calendar library for Android.

+For more information about the creator, visit their [GitHub Profile](https://github.com/kizitonwose).

 ## Installation

 1. Clone this repository: